PeeterTarvas/NetGrupToo/README.md

 #### Small warning
  - Front-end in front directory uses port 3000
  - Back-end in NetGroupToo directory uses port 8000
- - PostgreSql should be on port 8080
+ - PostgreSql should be on port 8080, all the sql generating scripts are in NetGroupToo/src/main/resources ,there is also a data.sql file in main directory which generates the whole database if needed.
  - In front-end if products/directories don't load after their creation use `Reload products and catalogues` button to reload the page